KKrishA/krisharora.github.io/_pages/about.md

 </div>

 <div style="text-align: justify; margin-bottom: 20px;">
     My research interests lie in machine learning, human-computer interaction, and big data optimization.
-I advanced these interests during my tenure as a Lead Researcher in the <a href="https://www.ece.ucsb.edu/" style="text-decoration: none; color: inherit; font-weight: bold;">Department of Electrical and Computer Engineering</a> at UCSB, and also as a Machine Learning Intern for the startup <a href="https://www.ore.green/" style="text-decoration: none; color: inherit; font-weight: bold;">ORE</a>.
+I advanced these interests during my time as a lead researcher in the <a href="https://www.ece.ucsb.edu/" style="text-decoration: none; color: inherit; font-weight: bold;">Department of Electrical and Computer Engineering</a> at UCSB, and also as a Machine Learning Intern for the startup <a href="https://www.ore.green/" style="text-decoration: none; color: inherit; font-weight: bold;">ORE</a>.
 Check out the projects section for more information 👀
 </div>

 <div style="text-align: justify; margin-bottom: 20px;">
-    I’m currently working at <a href="https://gkadvisors.com/" style="text-decoration: none; color: inherit; font-weight: bold;">Global Key Advisors</a>, an advisory firm where I’m learning really interesting methods in natural language processing to analyze companies' 10-K reports in predicting their future performance.
+    I’m currently working at <a href="https://gomomentus.com/" style="text-decoration: none; color: inherit; font-weight: bold;">Momentus Technologies</a>, an event management software company where I am analyzing revenue streams based on product features and providing strategic recommendations to enhance user engagement and drive client revenue growth.
 </div>

 <div style="text-align: justify; margin-bottom: 50px;">
-    My prior work experience consists of being a technology analyst for <a href="https://qualcomm.com/" style="text-decoration: none; color: inherit; font-weight: bold;">Qualcomm</a> to help improve user traction for their online course offerings, merging my passion for software and UI/UX development with a more client-focused approach.
-Check out our development on the <a href="https://academy.qualcomm.com/" style="text-decoration: none; color: inherit; font-weight: bold;">Qualcomm Academy Website</a>!
+    I recently finished my internship at <a href="https://gkadvisors.com/" style="text-decoration: none; color: inherit; font-weight: bold;">Global Key Advisors</a>, an advisory firm where I learned and implemented some really interesting methods in natural language processing to analyze companies' 10-K reports and conduct sentiment analysis within their MD&A sectors to generate predictions on their future performance.
+Furthermore, I have worked as a technology analyst for <a href="https://qualcomm.com/" style="text-decoration: none; color: inherit; font-weight: bold;">Qualcomm</a> to help improve user traction for their online course offerings, merging my passion for software and UI/UX development with a more client-focused approach.
+Check out our development and recommendations on the <a href="https://academy.qualcomm.com/" style="text-decoration: none; color: inherit; font-weight: bold;">Qualcomm Academy Website</a>!
 </div>